VernierST/godirect-examples/python-examples/godirect-py-getting-started.md

 ## Install the godirect Module

-After Python 3 is installed, you will be able to `pip` to install the `godirect` module that will enable these example scripts to talk to Vernier Go Direct devices.
+After Python 3 is installed, you will be able to use `pip` to install the `godirect` module that will enable these example scripts to talk to Vernier Go Direct devices.
+Open a command line terminal and run the following command:

 ```
 pip install godirect[usb,ble]